-When the Department of Homeland Security (DHS) announced the new procedure of issuing unlawful presence provisional waivers to the immediate relatives of U.S. citizens, many immigrants who would once have been forced leave the U.S. in order to apply for a waiver along with their green card application were justifiably excited.
+When the Department of Homeland Security (DHS) first announced that it would issue provisional waivers of inadmissibility due to unlawful presence, many immigrants who would once have been forced to leave the U.S. in order to apply for such a waiver along with their green card application were justifiably excited.

-USCIS has announced that it will provide no appeals process for denials of applications for a provisional unlawful presence waiver.
-Similarly, the agency will not accept motions to reopen or motions to reconsider.
-Therefore it is crucial that you submit a complete application the first time around.
+USCIS provides no appeals process for denials of applications for a provisional unlawful presence waiver.
+Similarly, the agency will not accept a request to reopen a case or a request that it reconsider its decision.
+Therefore, it is crucial that you submit a complete application the first time around.

-If your provisional waiver application is denied, you may decide to abandon your immigrant visa application and do nothing at all.
-Unless USCIS believes you have committed a crime or fraud or pose a threat to public safety or national security, you will not be in any increased danger of being placed into removal proceedings.
-However, it is always possible, if you are living in the U.S. without authorization, that you may be apprehended or otherwise come to the attention of the immigration authorities and receive a Notice to Appear in Immigration Court.
-There may be other options available to you at that that time, such as applying for cancellation of removal.
+However, it is possible, if you are living in the U.S. without authorization, that you will be apprehended or otherwise come to the attention of the immigration authorities and receive a Notice to Appear in Immigration Court.
+There might be other options available to you at that time, such as applying for cancellation of removal.

-If you think you may qualify for another form of immigration relief, such as asylum, Deferred Action for Childhood Arrivals (DACA), or Temporary Protected Status (TPS), consult an immigration attorney who can best advise you as to what you should do next.
+If you think you might qualify for another form of immigration relief, such as asylum or Temporary Protected Status (TPS), consult an immigration attorney who can best advise you as to what you should do next.